hhandika/segui/website/docs/cli_gui.md

 For general users, SEGUL is available in two interfaces: **Command Line Interface** (CLI) and **Graphical User Interface** (GUI).
 Both have the same core functionality but are designed to cater to different use cases and user preferences.

-Summary of the CLI version advantages:
+Summary of the CLI advantages:

 - Faster and more memory-efficient
 - Supports non-GUI platforms, such as HPC clusters.